Reinette du Canada

 Even today it is considered as the default russet apple of France, and is also known as the Reinette Blanche du Canada and many more names.
 Reinette Grise du Canada is probably also a sub cultivar of it, but this is not clear.
-Reinette du Canada, or whatever name it has, likely originated in Normandy, France and was first described in 1771.

-The fruit is tart and mostly used for cooking if picked early and used quickly; if stored for some time it gets softer and sweeter hence more recommended for fresh eating.
+The fruit is tart and mostly used for cooking if picked early and used quickly; if stored for some time it gets softer and sweeter and is more often recommended for fresh eating.
 It blossoms approximately three days after the Cox's Orange Pippin.

+Typical size: width 83-87 mm, height 59-71 mm, stalk 11-17 mm.